ci4rail/kyt/README.md

 ## pipeline-pullrequests.yaml

 The `pipeline-pullrequests.yaml` defines a pipeline that runs basic quality checks on pull requests.
-For this, consourse checks Github for new or changed pull requests If a change is found, it downloads the branch and performs a clean build of kyt-cli `kyt` and `kyt-api-server` go binaries.
+For this, consourse checks Github for new or changed pull requests If a change is found, it downloads the branch and performs a clean build of kyt-cli `kyt` and `kyt-dlm-server` go binaries.
 It also runs go test for both.

 ### Usage